 How does Yale Medicine stand out in its treatment of osteoarthritis?

-Community physicians refer patients from all over Connecticut to Yale Medicine Orthopedics & Rehabiliation because we offer the most up-to-date treatment options available—and our specialists are continually looking for ways to improve upon them.
-We can often draw upon the expertise of a range of specialists, from orthopaedic surgeons to neurologists to rheumatologists.
-We also provide the most advanced diagnostic imaging, blood testing and physical and occupational therapy.
+Community physicians refer patients from all over Connecticut to Yale Medicine Orthopaedics & Rehabilitation because we offer the most up-to-date treatment options available—and our specialists are continually looking for ways to improve upon them.
+We often draw on the expertise of a range of specialists, from orthopaedic surgeons to neurologists to rheumatologists.
+We also provide the most advanced diagnostic imaging, blood testing, and physical and occupational therapy.